 We conducted an Internal Revenue Code of 1986, as amended, Section 382 ("Section 382") analysis of the Company through December 31, 2022 to determine whether an ownership change had occurred since inception.
 The Section 382 study concluded that it is more likely than not that the Company did not experience an ownership change during the testing period.
-However, notwithstanding the applicable annual limitations, no portion of our net operating loss or credit carryforwards is expected to expire before becoming available to reduce federal and state income tax liabilities as a result of those identified ownership changes.
-If we undergo another ownership change, the utilization of the pre-ownership change net operating loss carryforwards or pre-ownership change tax attributes, such as research tax credits, to offset the post-ownership change income may be subject to an annual limitation, pursuant to Sections 382 and 383 of the Internal Revenue Code of 1986, as amended.
+If we ever undergo an ownership change, the utilization of the pre-ownership change net operating loss carryforwards or pre-ownership change tax attributes, such as research tax credits, to offset the post-ownership change income may be subject to an annual limitation, pursuant to Sections 382 and 383 of the Internal Revenue Code of 1986, as amended.
 Similar rules may apply under state tax laws.

-As a result of the acquisition of Entasis, we conducted a study of Entasis' ownership changes and estimated that we will be able to utilize \$157.4 million of its federal net operating losses, which are subject to annual limitations.
+As a result of the acquisition of Entasis, we conducted a study of Entasis' ownership changes and estimated that we will be able to utilize \$155.6 million of its federal net operating losses, which are subject to annual limitations.

-As a result of the acquisition of La Jolla, we also performed a preliminary analysis of its ownership changes and estimated that we will be able to utilize \$254.0 million of its federal net operating losses, which are subject to annual limitations.
+As a result of the acquisition of La Jolla, we also performed an analysis of its ownership changes and estimated that we will be able to utilize \$309.5 million of its federal net operating losses, which are subject to annual limitations.

 Our policy is to recognize interest and/or penalties related to income tax matters in income tax expense.
-As of December 31, 2022 and 2021, we had no accrued interest or penalties due to the Company's net operating losses available to offset any tax adjustments.
+As of December 31, 2023 and 2022, we had no accrued interest or penalties due to the Company's net operating losses available to offset any tax adjustments.